ATTPC/Spyral/README.md

 To install the required packages it is recommended to create a virtual environment with python/pip, detailed below.

 ### Pip

-Or if pip is prefered create a virtual environment using
+Create a virtual environment using
 ```[bash]
 python -m venv </some/path/to/your/new/environment>
 ```